 September, January, April

-Our teaching staff have used their expertise to create interesting and varied assessments designed to not only test knowledge and skills but also consolidate and provide a platform for the acquisition of new skills.
+Your assignments have been carefully designed to test your knowledge and skills while consolidating what you’ve learned and providing the opportunity for you to gain even more skills.
 Assessments can take the form of essays, reports, short answer questions and time constrained assignments.
 A key element of the assessment process is the application of taught theory in real world scenarios.
-Students can expect three items of assessment per module.
+You can expect three items of assessment per module.

-The principle aims of the course are to develop the practical application of enterprise and legal principles to help managers or those aspiring to management positions be more effective, competitive and innovative.
-Students will be able to use acquired understanding and skills to meet the present needs and challenges of work in various organisations, agencies and industries.
+The principle aims of this course are to develop the practical application of enterprise and legal principles to help managers or those aspiring to management positions be more effective, competitive and innovative.
+You will be able to use your new understanding and skills to meet the present needs and challenges of work in various organisations, agencies and industries.
 As well as providing opportunities for career development, the qualification can be used as a route for further study.

 How to apply